Personal Injury or Workers’ Compensation? Here’s a Guide to the Differences

-- Benefits are paid in a short time after the claim is approved – no long wait or uncertainty of outcome as with a personal injury lawsuit.
+- Benefits are paid a short time after the claim is approved, so there is usually not a long wait or an uncertain outcome as with a personal injury lawsuit.

 There are also limited situations where you might sue your employer under personal injury.
 These include:

-- If your employer or another employee harms you intentionally or through negligence (e.g., your boss or a coworker physically hit you).
+- If your employer or another employee harms you intentionally.

-- If the injury was caused by a toxic substance or defective product and a responsible third party might be subject to suit.
+- If the injury was caused by a toxic substance or a defective product and a third party might be at fault.

 Remember, this is a simplified explanation of your options when you are injured in the workplace.
 Workers’ compensation and/or personal injury claims can be complicated, so it is best to obtain the advice of an attorney who can assess your case and help you understand the pros, cons, and process for each approach.
 The team of lawyers at Martin, Harding and Mazzotti, LLP may be able to help.
 Click here or call us 24/7 at 1.800.LAW.1010 (1.800.529.1010).